swright573/django-vertical-multi-columns/docs/source/guide/about.rst

 |example|

-Some scrolling or paging may still be required but it will be less.
-The more columns you can display on the page, the less scrolling or paging will be required.
+Even if there are a lot of choices and some scrolling or paging is required, there will be less than otherwise.
+The more columns you can display on the page, the less scrolling or paging there will be.

 .. |example| image:: https://user-images.githubusercontent.com/31971607/104324478-7e514080-54b5-11eb-9399-da702969429f.GIF
     :alt: Example